Veoh

+On October 17, 2024, Veoh announced on its homepage that the website would be shutting down on November 11, 2024.
+After the closure, all visitors were automatically redirected to FC2 Video.
+This message was later amended, announcing that Veoh's video library had been uploaded to FC2 Video, and that all former Veoh users could log into FC2 Video with their former Veoh credentials to access their content.

 History

 Veoh was founded by web-developer Dmitry Shapiro, who had the idea of creating a video-sharing website in 2004 during his honeymoon, wanting to create a platform for anyone to be able to record and share video online.
 It raised around $70 million from venture capital and media investors.
 Time Warner, Michael Eisner's Tornante Company, Spark Capital, Shelter Capital Partners, Tom Freston's Firefly3 LLC, Jonathan Dolgen (former chairman of Viacom Entertainment Group), Intel, and Goldman Sachs were all major investors.

 The company launched an early version of its distribution technology in September 2005, and debuted its full beta service in March 2006.
 Veoh officially launched (out of beta) in February 2007.

 In addition to the user-generated content that Veoh broadcasts, Veoh has distributed content from major media companies via its VeohTV Beta including CBS, ABC, The WB, Viacom's MTV Networks, ESPN, FEARNet, Billboard, Ford Models, Us Weekly, TV Guide, and others.
 Independent creators who produced Veoh include NextNewNetworks, 60 Frames, Can We Do That?, Goodnight Burbank, and Dave and Tom.

 The company received media attention after Michael Eisner, a former Disney chairman, joined the board.
 In April 2006, he was one of the investors (along with Time Warner) in the $12.5 million second round of financing for Veoh and re-affirmed his status in August 2007 as an investor in the company's $25 million Series C financing round.